compound-finance/comet/docs/README.md

 ## Protocol Rewards

 Compound III has a built-in system for tracking rewards for accounts that use the protocol.
 The full history of accrual of rewards are tracked for suppliers and borrowers of the base asset.
 The rewards can be any ERC-20 token.
+In order for rewards to accrue to Compound III accounts, the configuration's `baseMinForRewards` threshold for total supply of the base asset must be met.

 ### Reward Accrual Tracking